ChristianCL92/rental_escrow/app/README.md

 ## Styling

 This project uses **Tailwind CSS** with the shadcn/ui component library.
-Customize colors and theme in `tailwind.config.ts`.
+Customize colors and theme in `global.css`.

 ## Testing